A journal for the wall that is a material.

 Read .

 Marmorino is a lime and marble dust plaster with a tighter grain and matte sheen than Venetian.
-Specify it for hospitality and architectural interiors that need a warm mineral surface holding scale at three meters.
+Specify it for architectural interiors that need a warm mineral surface holding scale at three meters.
 Pigment is integral to the body coat, the trowel-only finish refuses high polish, and the wall holds light instead of throwing it back.

 Read .